 - A growth hacker works with all conversion funnel stages, whereas a marketing specialist concentrates on awareness and acquisition.
 Growth hacking is not only about engaging customers; it’s also about keeping them and encouraging customer references at each stage of the funnel.

 - A growth hacker is involved in the work on the product, and a marketing specialist isn’t.
 To do the right hacks, especially in B2B, a growth hacker must know what customers expect from the product.
-Hackers collect and analyze customer feedback to guide the development team on what features and capabilities are most demanded.
+Hackers collect and analyze customer feedback to guide the development team on the most demanded features and capabilities.

 - A growth hacker is more agile.
 Digital marketing has lots of proven and universal tactics that yield predictable results.
 This is not the case with digital growth hacking strategies.
 Since growth hacking is a relatively young concept with limited examples, each startup requires maximum flexibility.
 Therefore, successful growth hacking is always based on reliable and fresh data.